takanori-fujiwara/two-class-density-scatterplot/README.md

 -----
 * Python implementation of the two-class density scatterplot, which is introduced in the paper below:

-  * Lu et al., "Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction."
-Visual Informatics, forthcoming. [arXiv](https://arxiv.org/abs/2303.09590)
+  * Lu et al., "Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction." arXiv:2303.09590, 2023. [arXiv](https://arxiv.org/abs/2303.09590)

 * As shown in the above example, the two-class density scatterplot allows us to see the density and class distribution at the same time.